flowershow/flowershow-app/content/blog/2025-01-23-flowershow-cloud-comments.md

 authors: [olayway]
 ---

-You can enable comments on your published sites using Giscus - a comments system powered by GitHub Discussions.
+You can enable comments on your Flowershow Cloud sites using Giscus - a comments system powered by GitHub Discussions.
 This means your readers can now engage with your content directly on your pages, with all comments being stored in your GitHub repository's Discussions section.

 ## How to Enable Comments